Evergreen07/Wanderlust/README.md

 To view the site visit : https://evergreen07.github.io/wanderlust-frontend/

 <ins>NOTE</ins> :
-- This just a basic website made with HTML5, CSS3 & a bit of Js.
+- This is a static website made with HTML5, CSS3 & a bit of Js.
 - Its not **fully Responsive**, Best viewed in Screens of width around **1440px** & Mobile devices of width **375px to 425px.**